BGPark/Vehicle_Detection/README.md

 Based on the previously prepared elements, I construct a pipe to process stream video and output video file.
 First, set the search window area according to the search scale.
 As mentioned above, I use three scales group. ([scale 2](main.py#L32)) ([scale 1.5](main.py#L42)) ([scale 1](main.py#L51))

 To avoid false positives while processing video frames, I simply queued the results of the previous frame([code](main.py#L56)) and apply threshold([code](main.py#L66)).
-The previous frame used to identify the vehicle position of the current frame was recognized as being detected only when the vehicle was detected for about 133 ms([4frame](main.py#L83)) based on 30 frames per second
+The previous frame used to identify the vehicle position of the current frame was recognized as being detected only when the vehicle was detected for about 250 ms([once per 3 frames X heat 2 heat queue](main.py#L87)) based on 25 frames per second

 The result video can be seen [here](output_images/project_video.mp4) or [YouTube](https://youtu.be/T3Y2Z9-Elmc).
 ![still image](output_images/project_video%5B00%2000%2039%5D.png)